amj1985/traefik-unleash-plugin/README.md

                 rewrite: "whoami1"
 ```

+## ⚠️ Warning ⚠️

+Currently, the unleash gradual rollout strategy (by percentages) cannot be used due to excluding some classes from the vendor due to compatibility issues of Traefik with the Golang package unsafe.

 ## Contributing

 Contributions are welcome!
 If you want to contribute, please open an issue or a pull request in this repository.